ManageIQ/manageiq-documentation/monitoring_alerts_and_reporting/_topics/to_create_a_chargeback_report.md

 ### Creating a Chargeback Report

-{{ site.data.product.title }} allows you to create chargeback reports to monitor costs you charged.
+{{ site.data.product.title_short }} allows you to create chargeback reports to monitor costs you charged.

 **Note:**